-Poker Stars 180 Player SNGs Part #2 – 180 Strategy
+PokerStars 180 Player SNGs Part #2 – 180 Strategy

-Strategy Tips for Poker Stars 180 Sit N Go Tournaments Split
+Strategy Tips for PokerStars 180 Sit N Go Tournaments Split

 Between The Various Blind Levels / Stages.

 Each blind level will be discussed separately with a note on the average stack for the number of players left at each stage – there are 180 * 1500 = 270,000 chips in play.
-This means that the average stack at the final table is going to be 30,000 chips – this article will walk you through the stages of getting from 1500 to 30,000, the final part of this series will look at the 180 SNG Final Table.
+This means that the average stack at the final table is going to be 30,000 chips – this article will walk you through the stages of getting from 1500 to around 30,000, the final part of this series will look at the 180 SNG Final Table.

-The Starting Levels – BB20 and BB30
+180 Sit And Go Strategy - The Starting Levels – BB20 Ante 3 and BB30 Ante 4

-Levels 3 and 4 – BB50 and BB100
+180 Sit And Go Strategy - Levels 3 and 4 – BB50 Ante 6 and BB100 Ante 10

 At this stage you should start to notice the stack sizes of your opponents more closely.
 In particular those players who are to your left (and so act after you do).
 For example if you raise and a small stack to your left pushes all-in you may be committed to the hand – that is the pot odds you are getting make calling with any raising hand profitable.

-Levels 5, 6 and 7 – BB150, BB200 and BB200 Ante 25
+180 Sit And Go Strategy - Levels 5, 6 and 7 – BB150 Ante 15 and BB200 Ante 20 and BB250 Ante 25

-At this point in the 180 SNG there will be a decided shift between post-flop play and pre-flop play.
-This is particularly true when there are short stacks on your table (anyone with 1200 chips or less).
-A key strategy component of playing at these levels is the ability to put your opponents onto ranges and assess the chances of your own holdings against those ranges.
+A key strategy component of playing at these levels is the ability to put your opponents onto ranges and assess the chances of your own holdings against those ranges...
+To become a consistent winner in these games you need to do a little homework!

 It now becomes more important to be the aggressor in a hand and not the caller.
 This is because the blinds now contribute valuable chips to your stack – stealing them outright is a decent result in any hand.
 As the stacks are shallow compared to the blinds calling on the flop is less attractive because it will cost you too many chips to get an accurate read on your opponents hand after the flop in comparison to your stack.

+By this stage you should have a pretty accurate assessment of the style of each of your opponents (though multiple table moves can affect this).
+Here is the time to start using that information to outplay people.
 The addition of the Ante at level 7 makes stealing pots pre-flop even more valuable with each pot being 525 chips.
 Make sure you get more than your fair share of these without making it too obvious to your opponents that you are stealing light.

-By the end of level 7 we can expect the field to be down to 50 players, the average stack will now be 5400.
+By the end of level 7 we can expect the field to be down to 90 players, the average stack will now be 3000.

 Short stack ninja time!
 At this point in the tournament the average stacks will be between 10 and 12 Big Blinds (of course there will be some large and some small stacks too).
 This means that there will very rarely be any significant post-flop play.